Ammu1922-coder/BringMeHome/README.md

 2026-06-28
  Harmonized Django context variables between Python views and HTML templates, completely resolving blank card rendering issues across the match panels..<br>

+(2026-06-29): Integrated an automated Incident Report submission flow using forms.Form.
+Added individual relationship to the IncidentReport model with database migrations and implemented real-time location capture, enabling immediate logging of reporter contact details and GPS coordinates via QR code scans.<br>

 ❤️ Social Impact

 BringMeHome is more than a technical project.